 Guide

 Write in any text editor using Markdown.
-Deckset turns headings into slides, paragraphs into slide content, and optional speaker notes into a private presenter view.
-You can separate slides with three dashes (---) or enable the option to treat headers as slide dividers when that better matches your doc style.
+Deckset turns your Markdown into slides and keeps optional presenter notes in a private presenter view.
+You can separate slides with three dashes (---) or enable the option to treat headers as slide dividers when that better matches your document.
 Here’s how your Markdown maps to slides:

-- Presenter notes keep the full story private in presenter view — ideal for investor narrative, talk track, and Q&A prep.
+• Presenter notes keep supporting context private in presenter view — useful for investor talk tracks and Q&A prep.

 Drop in your existing docs

 Already writing strategy docs, updates, or pitch outlines in Markdown?
-Drag the file into Deckset and you’ll get a clean deck instantly.
+Drag the file into Deckset to create a presentation.
 If you enable treat-headers-as-slide-dividers, section titles become slides.
 If you toggle treat-paragraphs-as-presenter-notes, your document becomes a private script while keeping slides concise.

 AI-assisted drafting

-Use AI to turn raw notes into a pitch or QBR outline, shape the slide flow, and even convert raw data into clean Markdown tables.
-With everything in plain text, models can review structure quickly and point to specific slides that need work.
+Use AI to turn raw notes into a pitch or QBR outline, structure the presentation, and convert raw data into Markdown tables.
+Because the source is plain text, AI can review the structure and point to specific slides that need work.

 Investor pitch decks

-Write a tight narrative in Markdown and keep slides focused on the essentials.
-Put the full talk track in presenter notes, and iterate quickly between meetings without reformatting.
+Write your pitch in Markdown and keep slides focused on the essentials.
+Put the full talk track in presenter notes, then revise it between meetings without reformatting.

-- Fast iteration change the story in text and Deckset keeps the visuals consistent.
+• Fast iteration: revise the pitch in text and Deckset keeps the slide layouts consistent.

-Start from Markdown, get polished layouts instantly with a theme, add KPI tables in plain text, then export slide-only or slide+notes PDFs for async review — no slide design work required.
+Start from Markdown, choose a theme for consistent layouts, add KPI tables in plain text, then export either slide-only PDFs or PDFs with presenter notes for asynchronous review—without rebuilding slide layouts.

-Convert your weekly leadership update notes into slides in minutes.
-Use --- to separate sections like KPIs, wins, risks, and asks, and keep lists concise for quick scans.
+Turn weekly leadership notes into a short presentation.
+Use --- to separate KPIs, wins, risks, and asks, and keep lists concise for quick scanning.

-Paste your existing product narrative in Markdown, turn on treat-headers-as-slide-dividers and treat-paragraphs-as-presenter-notes, and you instantly get slides with presenter notes, plus columns for option comparisons and tables for decision matrices and experiment outcomes.
+Paste product review notes in Markdown, turn on treat-headers-as-slide-dividers and treat-paragraphs-as-presenter-notes, and create slides with presenter notes.
+Use columns for option comparisons and tables for decision matrices and experiment outcomes.

-Reuse a proven structure across clients while tailoring the content quickly.
-Plain text makes it easy to duplicate, fork, and maintain a consistent style.
+Reuse a proven presentation structure across clients while tailoring each proposal.
+Plain text makes it easy to copy, adapt, and keep layouts consistent.

-Business decks live on structure and clarity: crisp lists, comparisons, metrics, and visuals.
+Business decks depend on structure and clarity: crisp lists, comparisons, metrics, and visuals.
 Deckset supports a wide range of content types directly from Markdown.

 Status updates with lists